-Remember, BYOK (bring your own kayak) or other non-motorized vessel.
+Remember, BYOK (bring your own kayak) or another non-motorized vessel.
 You'll see a different side of Los Angeles—think arched pedestrian walkways and well-appointed beach houses.
 Get to them on 25th Street in Venice Beach.
-From land, you can also follow the walking paths and cross the canals's bridges to enjoy them without having to lug any oversized equipment.
+From land, you can also follow the walking paths and cross the canal's bridges to enjoy them without having to lug any oversized equipment.

 Stroll Along the Strand

 LA's beach cities including Torrance, Redondo, Hermosa, and Manhattan beaches offer miles of paved recreational path to absorb eye-catching beachfront views; and a separate walking and biking lane mean you won’t have to worry about getting hit by a cyclist.
 We recommend stopping for a photo at each pier.
 At the Manhattan Beach pier, for example, you might recognize the "surf shop" where Keanu Reeves buys his surfboard in the '90s film, Point Break.

 Sit in the Audience at a TV Show Taping